 There are several misconceptions about the practice of solitude and contemplative silence.
 Solitude is more than being alone and quiet during prayer time and bible study.
-It is more than walking alone in the woods savoring a favorite hideaway and seeking isolation to escape the cares of the world.
+It is more than walking alone in the woods, savoring a favorite hideaway, and seeking isolation to escape the cares of the world.
 It is more than the relaxation from stress you desire on a beautiful and well-needed vacation.

 Solitude is a sacred place of silence where God has access to our inner being and soul.
-The desert fathers and mothers of the 4th and 5th century retreated to the wilderness not to necessarily withdraw from society, but to locate to a place without the distractions where they could focus intensely on the presence and love of God.
+The desert fathers and mothers of the 4th and 5th centuries retreated to the wilderness not to necessarily withdraw from society, but to locate to a place without the distractions where they could focus intensely on the presence and love of God.
 They soon discovered it wasn’t the location that was the problem.
 (Mystics see Beyond this World)

 The real issue was they had to escape themselves.
-The problem is within us not from our outside surroundings.
+The problem is within us, not from our outside surroundings.
 Imagine the number of people who went to the desert and then departed proclaiming, “I am leaving this god-forsaken dry, dusty desert heat!
 This place is no man’s land!”